 In December 2012 Litarion entered into a joint research project "integrated production concept for advanced automotive batteries (iFaaB)".
 The BMBF-funded (German Ministry of Education and Research) joint project has the goal to develop a hard-case Lithium-ion-cell and their components which are suitable for PHEV applications.
 The consortium consists of the industrial partners Litarion GmbH, Daimler AG and Li Tec Battery GmbH (until Jan 2015) and the universities of Münster, Braunschweig and Dresden.
-The overall project budget of Litarion GmbH totals to \$3,648 (€3.359 million), whereas the largest part by far consists of labour costs.
+The overall project budget of Litarion GmbH totals to $33,648 (\in 3.359 \text{ million})$, whereas the largest component consists of labour costs.
 The funding rate for Litarion is 40.4%.
 The project ended in Nov 2015.
-During the quarter ended March 31, 2017 the company received 153 k€ subsidies for the R&D project "IFaab".
+No funds have been received in the quarter ended June 30, 2017.